 Input Data (1) Error SQLPrepare: [Simba][Hardy] (80) Syntax or semantic analysis error thrown in server while executing query.
 Error message from server: Error while compiling statement: FAILED: SemanticException [Error 10002]: Line 1:33 Invalid column reference 'a.storenum'

-Alternatively, user is attempting to write to Hadoop Hive and getting the following error:
+Alternatively, user is getting the following error trying to write to Hadoop Hive with the Output tool:

 Output Data (2) Unable to find field "test" in output record.